meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC3 - Edit user's information
 #### MSS:
-1. Library manager requests to edit a user's information.
+1. Library manager intends to edit a user's information.
 2. Library manager enters the command.
 3. MyBookshelf updates the user's information according to the provided changes.
 4. MyBookshelf notifies library manager that the user has been successfully edited.